Andersonian Library

 The Andersonian Library is the university library of the University of Strathclyde in Glasgow, Scotland.
 Established in 1796, it is one of the largest of its type in Scotland.

-Access to the Library is restricted to Strathclyde student and other library membership card holders., retired staff and corporate members.
+Access is restricted to Strathclyde student and other library membership card holders, retired staff and corporate members.

 History

 The Andersonian was formed in 1796 on the death of John Anderson when he bequeathed his collection, which consisted of over 2000 volumes.
 This is what formed the nucleus of the library.
 The Andersonian was originally housed within the buildings of Andersons Institution on George Street, before being relocated to the Royal College Building upon its opening in 1912.
 The library moved to the new McCance Building designed by Ralph Covell on Richmond Street in 1964 shortly before the Royal College gained its Charter to become the University of Strathclyde.

-However by the mid 1970s, the library was outgrowing the McCance Building, and by this point the University had purchased the former printing works of William Collins, Sons on Cathedral Street.
-The newest building on this site was a giant warehouse and printing press building that was originally constructed in 1961, and whilst much of the rest of the Collins estate was demolished by the University, this structure was converted into the third home of the Library.
+But by the early 1970s the library was projected to soon outgrow the McCance Building, and by 1973 agreement had been reached by the University to purchase the former printing works of William Collins, Sons on Cathedral Street.
+The newest building on this site was a giant warehouse and printing press building that was originally constructed in 1961, and while much of the rest of the Collins estate was demolished by the University, work began in 1979 on converting this structure into the third home of the Library.
 The former library area in the McCance Building became the home for Registry and main administrative functions of the university.